Aleksander Kamiński: Childhood and youth

-Inter-war period.
+Inter-war period

-Aleksander Kamiński continued his activity in the Polish Scouting and Guiding Association.
+Kamiński continued his activity in the Polish Scouting and Guiding Association during the interwar period.
 On 3 October 1922, the Commander-in-Chief appointed him leader with service from August 1921, and on 30 June 1924, he was appointed the rank of a petty scoutmaster.
 After changing the names of the scouting ranks (in December 1927) – a scoutmaster.
 From 1923, Kamiński was a team captain of the First Pruszkow Scouting Team "Stefan Czarniecki" (founded by Kamiński himself; in 1930 the Banner's command changed its name and number to 14th Masovian Scouting Team "Stefan Czarniecki";this is related to the unification of the numbering and names of the teams) and the 3rd Pruszków Scouting Team "Tomasz Zan".
 He also served as Deputy troupe leader.
 Kamiński kept a permanent column entitled "Scouting life" in the magazine "Echo Pruszkowskie".

 In the years 1925–1927 commander of the Pruszków Troup, and from autumn 1928 to December 1929 commander of the Masovian Banner.
 At the same time, from September 1928 to June 1929, team captain of the 6th Warsaw Scouting Team "Jan Henryk Dąbrowski".Since 1931, head of the Minority Teams Department in the Headquarters of the Scouts.
 He was also the head of the Central Committee of the Union of Jewish Scouting Teams and Cubs.

 Creator of the cubs methodology (in cooperation with Jadwiga Zwolakowska).
 Author of novels, which were also methodological manuals for instructors of the ZHP Scouts: "Antek Cwaniak" (1932), "Książka wodza zuchów" (1933) and "Koło rady" (1935).

-Head of the Faculty of Cubs at the Headquarters of the Scouts until September 1937 (with a break from April to September 1933).
+He was head of the Faculty of Cubs at the Headquarters of the Scouts until September 1937 (with a break from April to September 1933).
 Since September 1933 commander of the School of Cubs Instructors in Nierodzim, Cieszyn Silesia, and since May 1937 until the outbreak of the war head of the Scouting Centre in nearby Górki Wielkie near Skoczów (the School of Cubs Instructors was incorporated into the centre).
 Head of the Department of Senior Scouts Education in the Headquarters of the Polish Scouting Association.

 In July 1934 Kamiński conducted an international cubs training course in Brenna (Beskid Śląski), later, in July 1938, headed a Polish delegation to an international conference of cubs instructors in Gilwell, Great Britain.
 He participated in Jamboree in Great Britain in 1929, Hungary in 1933 and the Netherlands in 1937, and in the International Cubs Conference in July 1939 in Edinburgh (the next such conference was to be held in Poland).